-The outstanding balance of the term loan facility at April 2, 2009 was \$725.0 million.
-The outstanding balance under the revolving credit facility at April 2, 2009 was \$74.0 million.
-As of April 2, 2009, the effective rate on the term loan was 5.85% including the effect of the interest rate swaps (both those accounted for as hedges and those not).
-The interest rate swaps hedged \$550.0 million of the \$725.0 million term loan at a fixed interest rate of 6.734% while the unhedged portion was at an interest rate of 3.08%.
-The weighted-average interest rate on the unhedged revolver was 2.26%.
+The outstanding balance of the term loan facility at July 2, 2009 was \$725.0 million.
+The outstanding balance under the revolving credit facility at July 2, 2009 was \$74.0 million.
+As of July 2, 2009, the effective rate on the term loan was 5.68% including the effect of the interest rate swaps (both those accounted for as hedges and those that are not).
+The interest rate swaps hedged \$550.0 million of the \$725.0 million term loan at a fixed interest rate of 6.734% while the unhedged portion was at an interest rate of 2.38%.
+The weighted-average interest rate on the unhedged revolver was 2.07%.
 Commencing with the fourth fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over Adjusted EBITDA, as defined in the credit agreement).
-The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at April 2, 2009, including the consolidated net senior secured leverage ratio.
-As of April 2, 2009, our consolidated net senior secured leverage ratio was 3.9 times versus a covenant of 7.0 times.
-The debt covenants also require 50% of the term loan, or \$362.5 million to be hedged at a fixed rate.
-As of April 2, 2009, the Company had approximately 76% hedged (57% without considering the Lehman Brothers Special Financing ("LBSF"), a subsidiary of Lehman Brothers Holdings, Inc. ("Lehman"), portion of the hedge).
-Of the \$550.0 million that is hedged, \$137.5 million is with LBSF and is still in effect.
-The Company has notified LBSF that as a result of the bankruptcy or insolvency of Lehman and LBSF an event of default had occurred under the swap with respect to which LBSF was the defaulting party.
-While not required to be in compliance with its debt covenants, the Company is evaluating whether to seek a replacement hedge for the LBSF portion.
-In addition, while the bankruptcy court has authorized LBSF to assign certain of its hedges that have not been terminated under certain circumstances, the Company has not received any notice that Lehman has assigned, or has entered into any negotiations to assign, its swap agreement with NCM LLC.
+The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at July 2, 2009, including the consolidated net senior secured leverage ratio.
+As of July 2, 2009, our consolidated net senior secured leverage ratio was 3.8 times versus a covenant of 7.0 times.
+The debt covenants also require 50% of the term loan, or

+\$362.5 million to be hedged at a fixed rate.
+As of July 2, 2009, the Company had approximately \$550.0 million, or 76% hedged (\$412.5 million, or 57% without considering the Lehman Brothers Special Financing ("LBSF"), a subsidiary of Lehman Brothers Holdings, Inc. ("Lehman"), portion of the hedge).
+Of the \$550.0 million that is economically hedged, \$137.5 million is with LBSF.
 See Note 6 for an additional discussion of the interest rate swaps.

 On September 15, 2008, Lehman filed for protection under Chapter 11 of the federal Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York.
 NCM LLC has an aggregate revolving credit facility commitment of \$80.0 million with a consortium of banks, including \$20.0 million with Lehman Commercial Paper Inc. ("LCPI"), a subsidiary of Lehman.
-As of April 2, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
-Following the bankruptcy filing, LCPI failed to fund its undrawn commitment of \$6.0 million.
-While NCM LLC does not anticipate LCPI will fulfill its funding commitment, this \$6.0 million of liquidity is not expected to be required by the Company to operate its business.
+As of July 2, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
+Following the bankruptcy filing, LCPI failed to fund a borrowing request related to its undrawn commitment of \$6.0 million.
+NCM LLC does not anticipate LCPI will fulfill its funding commitment; however this \$6.0 million of liquidity is not expected to be required by the Company to operate its business.
 Until the LCPI issues are resolved, NCM LLC is not anticipating repaying any of its revolver borrowings as it would effectively result in a permanent reduction of its revolving credit facility, to the extent of the LCPI commitments.
 In addition, while the bankruptcy court has authorized LCPI to resign as the administrative agent under the revolving credit facility, to the Company's knowledge they have not yet resigned.